Runs on your machine

 Numbers below are illustrations from one author, one machine, N=5 per cell — not benchmarks of MetaEngine.
 They give the design tenets above some empirical shape.
 The harness, prompts, and result events are MIT-licensed; reproducing on your own setup is the only thing that tells you whether the patterns hold for you.

-When the MCP returns the full file tree in one call, the agent's loop runs ~11–15× shorter than a Write-tool loop emitting one file per turn. cache_read accumulation drops correspondingly.
+When the MCP writes every file in one call and returns a single summary, the agent's loop runs ~11–15× shorter than a Write-tool loop emitting one file per turn. cache_read accumulation drops correspondingly.
 The mechanism is loop topology, not the model — it reproduced across an Opus → Sonnet swap and across spec shape.

 How the agent gets a spec to the tool changes its measured token cost.
 Embedding a large spec inline as JSON costs more output tokens than having the agent write a small Python transformer that produces the spec file at runtime, which the tool then reads from disk. ~70–77% output-token reduction across TS / Java / Python.
 The pattern only holds when the spec is computable from a smaller source.